-Asia shares near one-year top, await China trade data, ECB
+Asia shares near one-year top, China trade improves

 In particular, there was little sign of the wage pressures that the Fed is counting on to push inflation higher.

-Futures markets <0#FF:> imply only around a 15 percent chance of a rate rise in September, rising to 42 percent for December.
+Futures markets <0#FF:> imply only around a 15 percent chance of a rate rise in September, climbing to 42 percent for December.

 In commodity markets, U.S. crude extended an overnight bounce after U.S. inventory data showed what might be the largest weekly stock draw in over three decades.